 Still, businesses are working hard to meet the needs of the 64% of shoppers who prefer delivery to in-store or curbside pickup.
 Our research found that 38% of retailers say they currently offer same-day delivery, and 38% say they’ll plan to continue offering it post-COVID-19.

 #3.
 Social media selling can drive more purchases

-Among retailers who sell online, 74% say they sell on a social channel.
+For retailers who sell goods online, 74% say they sell on a social channel.
 And social media shopping is seeing rising interest among consumers: 27% of customers say they are interested in making purchases directly on social media when it’s offered by retailers.